IbrahimGomaa10/NextJs-big-project/README.md

 Next.js 14 application with App Router and Server Actions allowing users to book cabins at the Wild Oasis hotel.
 Users can navigate different cabins, sign up with Google and create an account.
-Logged-in users can securely book cabins using Stripe for payment.
+Logged-in users can securely book cabins. design by Tailwind.css.
-Users can also get a refund if the conditions are met.
-design by Tailwind.css.
 Optimistic UI.